 Despite the significant advancements made in AI’s ability to catch and prevent brand safety violations, coupled with new regulation and fervent push from publishers to make their platforms safer for brands, the threat remains.

 The solution to this is simple; shift the focus of your communications strategy from advertising to media relations.
-A strong media relations approach is not prone to the same brand-safety risks that advertising is and offers a number of benefits that even the best advertising fails to capture.
+A strong media relations approach is not prone to the same brand-safety risks that advertising is.
+It also offers a number of benefits that even the best advertising fails to capture.

 Media relations helps build brand awareness and reputation.
 Unlike advertising, media relations goals and objectives are underpinned by the fact that consumers place more trust in people who are not employed by the brand.
 In fact, according to Cision, only 47 percent of people trust the ads that appear alongside search results, compared to the 67 percent that trust online reviews.
 From this we can see consumer sentiment and where they put their trust is shifting.
 Consequently, third-party endorsements are essential in establishing a reputation and building trust with your target audience.
 You may be thinking, “this is all well and good, but how does it address brand safety?”

-As noted above, programmatic advertising often falls into a black hole with neither the company nor the agency knowing where their advertisements are shown.
+As noted above, programmatic advertising often falls into a black hole.
+Neither the company nor the agency knowing where their advertisements are shown.
 With media relations, you know exactly where your content is going to be shown.
-In addition, strong media relations campaigns give you more control over the narrative surrounding your business in the public and as such, can allow you to reinforce the message and brand image you are trying to build in a controlled environment.
+In addition, strong media relations campaigns give you more control over the narrative surrounding your business in the public.
+As such, they can allow you to reinforce the message and brand image you are trying to build in a controlled environment.
 You may be wondering now, “what makes media outlets safe?
 Isn’t it possible a published article will still get shown next to adverse or objectionable content?”

-Unlike social media platforms, news media outlets “publishers” are held to a higher standard under the eyes of the law.
-Although there is no single body of law that relates exclusively to publishing, there are many areas of law that makes use of variation on the concept, such as copyright, defamation, contempt of court, and so on that form the basis of publishing law.
+Unlike social media platforms, media outlets “publishers” are held to a higher standard under the eyes of the law.
+Although there is no single body of law that relates exclusively to publishing, there are many areas of law that makes use of variation on the concept.
+These include copyright, defamation, contempt of court, and so on that form the basis of publishing law.
 These laws provide guiding (yet loose) framework of principles that publishers must adhere to avoid illegal repercussions.
 This does not by any means eliminate brand safety risks, but the risk is greatly reduced.

 Consequently, despite expansive reach and ROI that advertising promises, it continues to be subject to brand safety violations.
-While media relations, doesn’t eliminate brand safety violations, it greatly reduces the risk, while building reputation of brand, and consequently consumer trust.
+While media relations doesn’t eliminate brand safety violations, it greatly reduces the risk.
+It also builds reputation of brand, and consequently consumer trust.

 Image via Pexels